How much will my credit rating go up or down? That is a very common question. But it’s often tricky to answer!

 - TransUnion’s maximum score is 710.

 So a change to your score for any particular factor is going to be smaller on Equifax and TransUnion than Experian.
 And a 500 score on Experian is poor but it’s good on Equifax!

-The very big lenders like the major banks all report to all three credit reference agencies.
-But smaller ones may only report to one or two.
+The major lenders like the big banks report to all three credit reference agencies.
+But smaller lenders may only report to one or two.
 So you may find that your scores and reports are very different on different reports.

-If you are worried about your credit score you must check all three credit reference agencies.
+If you are worried about your credit score you should check all three credit reference agencies.
 Luckily you can do this for free, see The best ways to check your credit score.